luomus/haahka/README.md

 ## Updating the observation data

+**NOTE** You will only have to do this whenever the actual observation data updates, not to get the app up and running.

 The data used by this Shiny app lives in the `data` subfolder and is based on [the long term data from the Hanko Bird Observatory](https://www.tringa.fi/hangon-lintuasema/hankodata/).
 However, all the data pre-processing is done by code living in a different repository called `halias-observations` (see [here](https://gitlab.com/tringa-ry/halias-observations)).
 Whenever the source data is updated, the updates must be manually migrated into this repository.
 Do the following:

 #### 1. Download the updated data and run the pre-processing scripts